vigetlabs/lights-out/README.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/a/a9/LightsOutIllustration.svg/1460px-LightsOutIllustration.svg.png" />

 We'll be using a 3x3 grid instead of 5x5.
-I've created a program in the project's root, `runner.rb`.
+I've created a program in the project's root, `board.rb`.
 It takes two arguments:

 1. An initial board state, expressed as nine ones (for on) and zeroes (for off).
 The first three characters represent the top row, the middle three the middle row, and the last three the last row.
 So for example, a board state of `010101011` would represent the following state: